 This document describes the main specifics of barcode recognition and how to resolve the most frequently encountered issues when working with bar codes.

 Choose an Appropriate Bar Code Type

-Selecting an appropriate bar code type (symbology) depends on your specific business requirements and the applied industrial standards.
+Appropriate barcode type (symbology) selection depends on your specific business requirements and the applied industrial standards.